luuleitner/deepMTJ/readme.md

 This script reads your provided AVI-Video Files and returns the annotated frames (downscaled AVI-videos) as well as the X,Y-coordinates of the muscle tendon junction (csv-File).

-### Add-On's
+### Add-on's
-- `examples` folder with all result plots and figures of the IEEE-EMBC 2020 publication in high resolution.
+- `examples` folder with all result plots and figures of publications in high resolution.

-# Getting Started
+# Getting started with the code

-This is one possible way to run `#deepMTJ` on your computer.
+This is one possible way to run `#deepMTJ` source code on your computer.

 1. Install [Anaconda](https://www.anaconda.com/) for Python v3.7 (on prompt choose to include python in your path)
 2. Download the trained [VGG-Attention-3 model](https://drive.google.com/file/d/11aTDxaINoAnsefEURpZQ1aZzhz6ikS5Z/view?usp=sharing).